VitorMagno/VitorMagno/README.md

 - 🔭 currently working on **Unimed Maceió as Intern**

-- 🌱 learning **Machine Learning & Algorithms Project and Analisys**
+- 🌱 learning **Machine Learning & Project and Analysis of Algorithms**

 - 📫 How to reach me **vmcg@ic.ufal.br**